• Skip to primary navigation

 4 stuffed butternut squash halves filled with sausage, apples an fresh herbs on a baking sheet on top of brown parchment paper.

-You may also love this vegetarian stuffed squash which is a meatless version of this recipe.
+This recipe was inspired by this very popular vegetarian stuffed squash which is a meatless version of this squash recipe.
+You may also love this traditional sausage apple stuffing recipe.

 • Hearty and flavorful – this recipe is full of warm fall flavors like apple, sage, and rosemary and is so filling and satisfying.

-• Healthy – packed with so much protein and fiber!
+• Healthy – packed with so much protein and fiber, plus it is gluten-free, paleo, and whole30.

 • Impressive dish – butternut squash boats filled with the incredible apple sausage filling makes it both beautiful and delicious.